kdeldycke/awesome-template/.github/contributing.md

 - Popular content in this list are naturally archived by users who value them.
 - Authors who cares about their content, or benefits from the SEO juice this list provides, have an incentive to keep them available at their original URL.

-Despites these incentives, there is still a non-zero chance for content to disappear entirely from the web, with no archived copy in `archive.org`.
+Despites these incentives, there is still a non-zero chance for content to disappear entirely from the web, with no [archived copy](#url).
 That's not the end of the world.
 Maybe the content wasn't worth it, and not good for inclusion in the first place.
 Think of this edge-case as a natural selection process on content, which helps natural curation.

 ### Why removes inactive GitHub projects?